RoboticRice/CS-M10B-Projects/README.md

 This is for all homework and projects for Object Oriented C++

 Instructions to send updated code:
+Make sure the file(s) have been saved 1st!
 [Open bash]
 git commit -am "your message goes here" git push